 Oki, Âba wathtech, Danit’ada, Tânsi, Tawnshi and Hello!

 The City of Airdrie is located on Treaty 7 territory.
-We acknowledge this land as the traditional home of the Blackfoot Confederacy, including the Siksika, Piikani, and Kainai, the Tsuut’ina Nation and Stoney-Nakoda Nations, including the Goodstoney, Chiniki, and Bearspaw, and the People of Métis Nation of Alberta, Region 3.
+We acknowledge this land as the traditional home of the Blackfoot Confederacy, including the Siksika, Piikani, and Kainai, the Tsuut’ina Nation and Stoney-Nakoda Nations, including the Goodstoney, Chiniki, and Bearspaw, and the People of Métis Nation of Alberta, District 4.

-Airdrie is at the start of a very long and continuous journey towards solidying relationships with the Inidgenous community and we're taking small but significant steps towards achieving those co-created goals.
+Airdrie is at the start of a very long and continuous journey towards solidying relationships with the Indigenous community and we're taking small but significant steps towards achieving those co-created goals.

 The City of Airdrie permanently located the Treaty 7 and Métis Nation flags in Council Chambers and in front of City Hall during a ceremony held on Sept.
 18, 2023.
 This is to honour the Treaty 7 First Nations and Métis Peoples and is an important measure in solidifying relationships and building trust within the entire community, benefiting both Indigenous and non-Indigenous peoples.

-The efforts of this team created in September 2023 will help create a guiding strategy for the City and Council continue the relationship-building, learning, implementing change to achieve long-term reconciliation and relooking at land use through an archeological lens.
+The efforts of this team created in September 2023 will help create a guiding strategy for the City and Council continue the relationship-building, learning, implementing change to achieve long-term reconciliation and looking at land use through an archaeological lens.

 An opportunity to connect with stories, insights and perspectives on life, culture, and spirituality.
-The Elder Talk will take place at the Bert Church LIVE Theatre lobby.
+The Elder Talk will take place in Council Chambers at City Hall.

 The Circle Connections for Reconcilation Society is proud to announce that Elders from across Treaty 6 and 7 Territories and the Métis Nation of Alberta Region 3 have graciously agreed to come to Airdrie to speak at five different events in the coming months.